uwla/lacl/README.md

 Also, it is important to remember that the user permissions are all  permissions assigned specifically to him plus the permissions assigned to any role  he  has.
-Therefore, it the user does not  have  a  direct  permission  to  the  view  the article, but one of its role has, the user will also have that permission.
+Therefore, if the user does not have a direct permission to  view  the  article, but one of his roles has the permission, then  the  user  will  also  have  that permission.

 #### Per-model permission deletion

 To delete all per-model permissions associated with a model,  you  can  use  the `deleteThisModelPermissions` method that comes with the `Permissionable` trait.

 ```php
 <?php